harrylewis/clockio/README.md

 ```

 After the dependencies have been installed, a PostgreSQL database named
-`myapp_development` should be created, and an instance of PostgreSQL should be
+`myapp_test` should be created, and an instance of PostgreSQL should be
 deployed on your local machine.
 Then, turn the Ruby `models` into PostgreSQL
 `tables` by running the following: